jmangt/test-driven-puppet/chapter3.md

 From there, and depending what your class does with it's parameters, you will find yourself with as many scenarios as parameter combinations you can produce.

+A rule of thumb for selecting parameters is *"Pass as little parameters as you can to get the job done.
+Manage other options with sensible defaults."*.

 ## Modules